Kmart: 2018–2019: Second bankruptcy

 On October 15, 2018, Sears Holdings filed Chapter 11 bankruptcy and announced that it would close 142 stores, including 63 Kmart stores, which included the last Kmart in Arkansas, in Russellville, the last two Kmarts in Georgia, in Covington and Peachtree City, and the last two Kmarts in Kansas, in Kansas City and Salina.
 Sears Holdings' bankruptcy also marked Kmart's second bankruptcy in 16 years.
 On November 8, 2018, Sears Holdings announced it would close an additional 40 stores, including 11 Kmart stores.
 On November 23, 2018, Sears Holdings released a list of 505 stores, including 239 Kmart stores, to be presented for sale in the bankruptcy process while all other stores were holding liquidation sales.
 However, the stores for sale were not guaranteed to be protected from liquidation in the future.
-On December 28, 2018, Sears Holdings announced it would close 80 additional stores, consisting of 37 Kmart stores.
+On December 28, 2018, Sears Holdings announced it would close 80 additional stores, including 37 Kmart stores.

 In a proposal announced in early January, Sears Holdings planned only to keep 202 Kmart stores along with 223 Sears stores open, assuming that it would survive the bankruptcy process.
 Most of the proposed locations were in highly populated coastal regions.

 On January 15, 2019, when it had appeared that Kmart's parent, Sears Holdings, was preparing to file for Chapter 7 liquidation, the bankruptcy court judge ordered the company to return to the negotiating table and work out a new deal with Eddie Lampert to prevent the liquidation from occurring.
 A new deal was struck at the last minute that would keep up to 400 Sears and Kmart stores operating.
 On January 19, 2019, Sears Holdings officially announced that they had won the auction, and that some of the then existing stores were to remain open.